 The Kindred Bravely Sublime hands-free pumping bra provides maximum comfort to help you relax as you pump.
 You can adjust the velcro back panel to ensure that it fits.
 It works with major breast pumps such as Medela, Philips AVENT, Lansinoh, Spectra Baby etc.

 7. Breastfeeding must-haves: Wearable breast pump

-Like the name suggests the wearable breast pump allows you to pump on the go.
+As the name suggests the wearable breast pump allows you to pump on the go.
 This is specially made for working moms who have no time to sit in one place and pump.
 With a wearable breast pump, you can pump milk at any time and anywhere as you slip the cup inside your bra.
 You can pump while you drive, attend meetings at work, during break time, while you nurse your baby, cook, clean the house, etc. You can even pump as you take a nap in a prop-up position.
 You don’t even need a pumping bra with the wearable breast pump.
 A good wearable breast pump you can invest in the popular Elvie Elvie Pump Single Silent Wearable Breast Pump with App – Electric Hands-Free Portable Breast that can be worn in-bra.

-It is effective, efficient and has all the qualities listed above.
+It is effective, efficient, and has all the qualities listed above.

 8. Breastfeeding must-haves: Breast milk storage containers